 This is the perfect lapdesk for several reasons.
 First, it is the exact size for my son’s lap.
 Second, the small lip around the edge keeps crayons, cars, and other toys from sliding off of the tray.
 Third, because it is metal, it is a great place to play with magnets.
 It is also easy to clean and very durable.
 I can’t imagine traveling without this lapdesk!

-2. A Food Container
+2. Bring a Food Container

 We take lots of road trips as a family.
 When we are traveling in the car, we typically hit up a drive thru at least once during the trip.
 It is difficult for small children to juggle all of their food while sitting in a car seat.
 To solve this problem, I bought a small square plastic desk organizer and converted it into a food container for my son.
 He can put his chicken nuggets in one compartment, apple slices in another compartment, and french fries in a third one.
 The food container will either sit on his lap or on top of his lapdesk.
 It allows him to hold all of his food while freeing up his hands to actually eat.
 With the container, any spills are caught within the compartments, and because it is plastic, it is easily wiped clean.